 Offshore software development is often known for its cost-saving benefit.
 However, there are a lot of factors that can influence the overall budgeting and potentially cause SME and startup owners to spend more.
 In this blog, we will analyze influencing factors to help them estimate a better budget.

 The pain of recruiting and sustaining an in-house development team with limited funds is something SMEs and startups should try to avoid.
 That is why the location becomes crucial as company owners search for software development solutions for a cheaper price.
 However, SMEs and startups should take note that the price to hire a good team varies among countries.
 For example, a team in Asia could charge 25 to 40 dollars per working hour, while that of CEE fluctuates between 25 and 70 dollars.
-And so, outsourcing to a partner in Asia can be more reasonable as long as SME and startup owners conduct detailed research about the potential vendor.
+And so, outsourcing to a partner in Asia can be more reasonable as long as SME and startup owners conduct a detailed research about the potential vendor.

 When diving into the ever-growing world of offshore software development, SMEs and startups may feel overwhelmed by the number of companies, the different kinds of offers, and the different price tags.
 According to Sourceseek.com, clients can expect five types of vendors that they may come across during scouting.
 Below is a quick summary of what can be a fit for SMEs and startups: